OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-NodeJS.md

 <!-- // make sure to mention that its v4.3.1 -->
 <!-- // make sure to note how much space installing node will take up -->

-NodeJS is a scripting language that uses a JavaScript runtime for easy to write network applications.
+NodeJS is a scripting language that uses a JavaScript runtime, essentially, it writes like JavaScript but gives you a lot of flexibility and power.
+It's incredibly easy to make powerful and complex applications.
 NodeJS takes advantage of a large amount of open-source modules developed by the community in order to further simplify your work.

 The Omega supports NodeJS 4.3.1 which can be installed on your Omega using `opkg`.